PulseRain/Reindeer/README.md

     To build bistream for [**Future Electronics Creative board (SmartFusion2)**](https://www.futureelectronics.com/p/development-tools--development-tool-hardware/futurem2sf-evb-future-electronics-dev-tools-3091560), do the following:

-    1. Use synplify_pro (part of  Microsemi Libero SOC V11.9) to open https://github.com/PulseRain/Reindeer/blob/master/build/synth/Microsemi/Reindeer.prj, and generate Reindeer.vm
+    1. Use synplify_pro (part of  Microsemi Libero SoC V11.9) to open https://github.com/PulseRain/Reindeer/blob/master/build/synth/Microsemi/Reindeer.prj, and generate Reindeer.vm

-    2. Close synplify_pro and use Libero SOC V11.9 to open https://github.com/PulseRain/Reindeer/blob/master/build/par/Microsemi/creative/creative.prjx, import the Reindeer.vm produced in the previous step, and start the build process to generate bitstream.
+    2. Close synplify_pro and use Libero SoC V11.9 to open https://github.com/PulseRain/Reindeer/blob/master/build/par/Microsemi/creative/creative.prjx, import the Reindeer.vm produced in the previous step, and start the build process to generate bitstream.
 (In the repository, the Reindeer.vm has already been imported and put in https://github.com/PulseRain/Reindeer/tree/master/build/par/Microsemi/creative/hdl.)

   * **Binary version of the bitstream**